Merit Hospital School and Medical Pupil Referral Unit (Regulated Provision Registration Number: 134159)

 Merit school meets the requirements of pupils with complex medical and mental health needs.
-The school also provides home and personal tuition and education within the Royal Stoke University Hospital.
+The school also provides education within the Royal Stoke University Hospital.

 Who to contact